Speed awareness courses

 What is a speed awareness course?

 A speed awareness course aims to try and educate drivers about their speeding, in an attempt to stop them from doing it again.
 They’re not used by every police force each time a driving offence is committed.
-However, they are a technique that they can employ instead of just giving a blanket 3 points and 100 pound fine.
+However, they are a technique that they can employ instead of just giving a blanket 3 points and £100 fine.

 Although the regional police will decide if they use a speed awareness course or not, they do not run them themselves.
-It has been delivered by the National Driver Offender Retraining Scheme since 1991.
+The courses been delivered by the National Driver Offender Retraining Scheme since 1991.
 However, there are regionally specific, independent providers that will offer the course working alongside the local police.
 All of these providers will be regulated by the National Association of Driver Intervention Providers, and the fees will vary depending on where you do your course.
 The price is variable, but it is generally in between £80 and £100.

 Am I eligible for a speed awareness course?